Painting a floor is a great way to beautify and protect it. But can you paint a shower floor?

 5. Apply The Paint

-- Use a sprayer instead of a paintbrush.
-That’s because a paintbrush can leave brush marks on the tiles.
+- Use a sprayer instead of a brush.
+That’s because a brush can leave brush marks on the tiles.

 - Apply 3 coats of paint.